-Check out this knock off recipe for Portillo’s Chocolate Cake.
+Check out this knock-off recipe for Portillo’s Chocolate Cake.
+Find a free cake banner printable at the bottom of this post.

 I sure love Portillo’s!
 My mouth is watering just thinking of their Tuna Steak Sandwiches.
 That thick charred fish topped with lettuce, tomato, red onion, and their tartar sauce on a sweet bun.
 YUM!!
 I want one right now!!!

-My family, on the other hand, loves the Portillo’s Chocolate Cake.
+My family, on the other hand, loves Portillo’s Chocolate Cake.
 It’s so rich, thick, and moist.
-It’s one of those cakes that leaves you thinking about it long after you’ve finished your meal.
+It is one of those cakes that leave you thinking about it long after you’ve finished your meal.
 You may not have heard of Portillo’s, but you can make this amazing cake at home.
 It’s super easy and delicious.
 Your family and guests will be asking for more!
 I let them eat it before I reveal the ingredients.

 Knock Off Portillo’s Chocolate Cake